dafny-lang/dafny/docs/HowToFAQ/index.md

 - ["Is there a standard library for Dafny?"](FAQStandardLibrary)
 - ["Why do I need to use an old Z3?"](FAQZ3)
 - ["How do I ask a question or file a problem report or make a suggestion about Dafny?"](FAQIssues)

 - ["Any plans to release the language server as a NuGet package?
 Seems like it’s not part of the Dafny release."](FAQNuget)
 - ["What compiler target languages are in development?"](FAQCompileTargets)

 # Errors
+Also see [the error catalog](./Errors) for a complete, searchable list of error messages with explanations.

 - ["'z3' cannot be opened because the developer cannot be verified."](ERROR_Z3)
 - ["rbrace expected"](ERROR_Rbrace)